exograph/exograph/docs/docs/production/telemetry.md

 ## OpenTelemetry

-OpenTelemetry support is built in to the exograph server and can be enabled simply by setting standard [environment variables](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/).
+OpenTelemetry support is built in to the exograph server and can be enabled simply by setting the `EXO_ENABLE_OTEL` environment variable to `true`.

+You can also set standard [environment variables](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/) to configure the exporter.
 A subset of these are supported, including:

 - `OTEL_SERVICE_NAME` to set the name of your service.
 - `OTEL_EXPORTER_OTLP_ENDPOINT` to set the endpoint to export trace data to.